JonPSmith/AspNetReactSamples/README.md

 1. **[ReactJsNet.MVC5](https://github.com/JonPSmith/AspNetReactSamples/tree/master/ReactJsNet.MVC5):**
-A simple example of using the [ReactJS.Net](http://reactjs.net/) package to on-the-fly convert React JSX files to currently supported, e.g. ES5, JavaScript.
+A simple example of using the [ReactJS.Net](http://reactjs.net/) package to on-the-fly convert React JSX files to currently supported standards, e.g. ES5, JavaScript.
 *(Note: Also available for ASP.NET Core, see [this NuGet package](https://www.nuget.org/packages/React.AspNet/)).*
 2. **ReactWebPack** This is a more complex React application which is built using the [WebPack module bundler](https://webpack.github.io/) and [Babel Transpiler](http://babeljs.io/)